 Skip this section if you are just chasing auroras.
 This is just an explainer of some wider scientific terms and concepts.
 There is nothing here that you need to know to use Glendale App.

-Loading and unloading are just alternative terms for convection and dipolarisation.
-During the growth phase, energy is being loaded into the substorm and later this unloads during the expansion phase.
+During the growth phase, energy is being loaded into the magnetosphere and later this unloads during the expansion phase.

 The image shows the pattern of loading and unloading of the magnetosphere over a 3 day period.
 You will notice how the substorms (drops on the substorm strength plot) correlate with the Bz (red line) going negative on the IMF plot.

-When the Bz goes negative, magnetospheric convection starts.
+When the Bz goes negative, loading starts.
 This is the growth phase of the substorm.
 A short while later, the substorm strength plot begins to drop negative.
 This is the substorm onset, the start of the substorm expansion phase.
 When the substorm strength is most negative, we have reached the peak of the substorm.
 It will then start to rise again as the substorm begins to recover.
 You can see on the plot that the substorm cycle repeats several times a day in response to the Bz going negative.

 Steady Magnetospheric Convection is a mode that the magnetosphere switches into when the IMF Bz stays continually negative for more than one hour.
 It can sometimes last for many hours, even days.
+Rather than loading followed by unloading, the magnetosphere simultaneously loads and unloads.

 SMC changes the behaviour of the substorm cycle.
 Normally, when the IMF Bz goes negative a substorm expansion will occur after approximately one hour of the Bz going negative at Earth.
 During SMC that changes to an average 3.5 hour interval.